Ready to find the perfect college degree?

 STEM careers are in high demand today as our industries become more computerized and technology-based.
-STEM, which is a curriculum based on science, technology, engineering and mathematics, is utilized in many academic training programs to prepare students to find careers that keep up with our technology-based world.
+STEM is a curriculum based on science, technology, engineering and mathematics.
+It’s used in many academic programs to prepare students for careers that keep up with our technology-based world.
 STEM jobs can be found in most fields but are most common in the fields of:

 Software Developer, all applications

-Working as an electrical engineer is often ideal for individuals who excel at the STEM curriculum and is also a STEM career in high demand.
+Working as an electrical engineer is often ideal for individuals who excel at the STEM curriculum.
+It’s also a STEM career in high demand.
 Becoming an electrical engineer requires completing at least a bachelor’s degree in electrical engineering and passing engineering exams.
-The Bureau of Labor Statistics states electrical engineers should experience an employment growth of 9 percent from 2016 to 2026, which should result in the creation of 16,200 new electrical engineering jobs.
+The BLS states that electrical engineers should experience an employment growth of 9 percent from 2016 to 2026, which should result in the creation of 16,200 new electrical engineering jobs.
 Electrical engineers earned an average annual wage of $99,580 in 2016.

 Wind Turbine Service Technician,

-Choosing a STEM career can be a difficult choice because there are so many available today, and they all appear to offer good job growth and excellent wages.
+Choosing a STEM career can be a difficult choice because there are so many available today.
+They all appear to offer good job growth and excellent wages.
 Education Week states that although the educational requirements and wages may vary, all of the STEM careers have good job growth.